 The website is the project's primary communication tool.
 It contains all relevant information on the project and presents all the outputs and results at a 'public' dissemination level.
-The website is hosted by the Institute of Sociology of the Czech Academy of Sciences at the web address genderaction.eu and will continue to be available after the project ends.
+The website is hosted by the Institute of Sociology of the Czech Academy of Sciences at the web address genderaction.eu.
+The website will continue to be available after the project end for a period of five years until the end of 2026; the process has been internally agreed with ISAS CR, which will cover the hosting and domain costs.
+The website will not be updated after September 2021, however, regular maintenance will be provided.
 Since August 2017, the webpage has developed and now comprises 31 pages.
 It has published 218 posts, received 64,532 unique pageviews, and attracted 34,802 visitors.
 Overall, the trend in the number of pageviews has grown continuously during the project's implementation; the average number of monthly pageviews increased from 256 in 2017 to 2,898 in 2021.